kad99kev/kad99kev.github.io/content/pages/about/about.md

 The main reason I went with a website with a blog is because I wanted to instill the habit of writing in myself.
 So every now and then, I will be sharing my thoughts, ideas, experiences and learnings for all to read!

+🚧 *Disclaimer: This website is constantly under development, so things might change!* 🚧

 In the meantime, if you would like to know more about me, head down below!

 ## Where my interests lie?